ReppCodes/website_files/index.md

 ### Who am I?
 I'm a computer nerd with a variety of interests.

-* I currently work as a Software Engineer for a cybersecurity startup, mostly focusing on backendy stuff.
+* I currently work as a Software Engineer for a cybersecurity startup, mostly focusing on backend stuff.
 Python, Javascript, Redis, regexes for days.
 * Before this I worked as a data scientist in the healthcare space, for about 10 years.
 * I am currently a student at Georga Tech in the OMSCS program.
 I'm incredibly proud to be part of that institution.
 * I really enjoy cybersecurity and CTFs.
 I take runs at HackTheBox whenever I find some free time.
 I hope to continue to develop my chops in this arena.